jmateutgx/documentation-site/content/paymentx/release-notes/breaking-changes.md

 - Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Finally removed on 2018-07-24 .
 - Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Finally removed on 2018-07-24 .
 - Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
 Finally removed on 2018-07-24 .
 - Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Expected removal on 2018-11-01 .
+Finally removed on 2018-07-25 .
 - Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Expected removal on 2018-11-01 .
+Finally removed on 2018-07-25 .
 - Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Expected removal on 2018-11-01 .
+Finally removed on 2018-07-25 .
+- Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Finally removed on 2018-07-25 .
+- Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Finally removed on 2018-07-25 .
+- Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Finally removed on 2018-07-25 .
+{{% / release-notes-container %}}
+### 2018-07-25
+{{% release-notes-container type="r"%}}
+- Removed `organization` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `bookingReference` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `organization` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `bookingReference` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
 {{% / release-notes-container %}}
 ### 2018-07-24
 {{% release-notes-container type="r"%}}